Kokoro Massage

 Appointment Confirmation

 My intake service automatically confirms appointments 1-2 days before the day they are scheduled.
-To avoid the cancellation fee of $25, it is up the client to give at least 48 hours’ notice of their rescheduling or cancelling, regardless of what time I confirm the appointment.
+To avoid the cancellation fees, it is up the client to give at least 48 hours’ notice of their rescheduling or cancelling, regardless of what time I confirm the appointment.

 Return to Top